ankane/neighbor/README.md

 item.nearest_neighbors.first(5)
 ```

-Get the nearest neighbors to a vector [master]
+Get the nearest neighbors to a vector

 ```ruby
 Item.nearest_neighbors([1, 2, 3])